-Meshery is the service mesh management plane offering lifecycle, configuration and performance management of service meshes and their workloads.
+Meshery is the cloud native management plane offering lifecycle, configuration and performance management of service meshes and their workloads.

 Layer5 community members are hard at work providing our users with easy access to any service mesh and myriad management features.
 New releases for Meshery are published on a frequent cadence with new features and bug fixes.
 Today, we are announcing version 0.4.0 of Meshery.
 This summary highlights Meshery's latest developments and elucidates new features.

 The v0.4.0 release of Meshery introduces a plethora of new features and bug fixes across service mesh environments spanning Meshery and it's various adapters.

 mesheryctl commands and subcommands have been restructured in v0.4.0 into the categories:

 - Global Commands and Flags

 - Meshery Lifecycle Management